sfuhrm/checkmk_ospf/README.md

 Monitors status of OSPF neighbors.

-This check is originaly from Thomas Wollner (tw[at]wollner-net[dot]de).
+**NOTE**: This check is originaly from Thomas Wollner (tw[at]wollner-net[dot]de).

 I changed *item* from neighbor **ID** to neighbor **IP**, added events as perfdata (incl. metrics file),\
-moved part of the output to long output and done a little code cleanup to better match coding guide lines
+moved part of the output to long output and done a little code cleanup to better match coding guide lines.\
+Added WATO for Alias name, map check states to OSPF Neighbor state, state if neighbour not found in SNMP data.

 Check Info: